 Transforming Stigma: How to become a Mental Wellness Superhero

 Mike Veny offers a compelling professional development keynote presentation that provides solutions to improve the lives of people struggling with mental health challenges.
-Mike understands firsthand the uphill battle with mental health challenges and realizes the biggest obstacle is overcoming the stigma.
+Veny understands firsthand the uphill battle with mental health challenges and realizes the biggest obstacle is overcoming the stigma.

 This workshop is designed for everyone, whether you or loved ones are struggling with mental health.
 Mike will break down what it means to be caught in the never-ending Stigma Cycle.
 This presentation offers hope and tools to help anyone transform stigma.
-Mike is recognized as one of the 100 most influential people in the healthcare industry.
+Veny is recognized as one of the 100 most influential people in the healthcare industry.
 His company’s mission is to help people heal emotional pain and discover meaning through simple ideas that empower wellness and healthy relationships.
 Register today to take this important first step to help you or a loved one.